RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 - Modify the `Endpoints` setting to point at your endpoint(s)
 - If necessary, add a `Password` to the Configuration options

-For information about how to run Redis Server with TLS enabled See the [TLS Support](https://redis.io/topics/encryption) section of the Redis documentation.
+To learn how to run Redis Server with TLS enabled, see [TLS Support](https://redis.io/topics/encryption).

 ### Converting certificates from .key to .pfx format